 How to Do a SIMPLE IRA Rollover Without Paying Taxes

-When you leave an employer with whom you participated in an employer-sponsored retirement plan like a 401(k), you have a few options for what to do with those assets.
-The option we tend to recommend most often is rolling those assets into a rollover IRA.
-When you decide to roll over your 401(k) into a regular IRA, there are a few simple steps required to complete the rollover process.
+When you leave an employer with whom you participated in an employer-sponsored retirement plan like a 401(k), the process for rolling over your assets into another plan or an individual retirement account is pretty straightforward.
 If done properly, no tax will be due and you won't even need to write a check.

-If, however, you attempt to either take a distribution from the account or transfer it to another type of IRA during that 2-year period, the money will not be considered a tax-free rollover contribution.
-Instead, it is considered a distribution from the SIMPLE IRA and a contribution to the traditional IRA, which will result in steep taxes on the distribution and may even trigger issues with any amount over the annual IRS IRA contribution limit.
+If, however, you attempt to transfer the money to a traditional IRA or a 401(k) plan during that initial two-year period, the money will not be considered a tax-free rollover contribution.
+Instead, it is considered a distribution from the SIMPLE IRA and a contribution to the new account, which will result in steep taxes on the distribution and may even trigger issues with the IRS's annual IRA contribution limit.

-In order to avoid these penalties, be sure that you don't roll over your SIMPLE IRA assets into anything but another SIMPLE IRA before you have satisfied the 2-year rule.
+In order to avoid these penalties, be sure that you don't roll over your SIMPLE IRA assets into anything but another SIMPLE IRA before you have satisfied the two-year rule.
 To keep things simple, you may just want to keep the funds where they are until the two years are up.